ly-informal/Project-3-Applied-Demonstration-of-an-AI-Modeling-Method/README.md

-# Project 3: Increasing Effectiveness of a Logistic Regression Model Using a Polynomial Transformation of Data
+# Project 3: Increasing Effectiveness of a Logistic Regression Model Using a Polynomial Logisitic Regression
 This project demonstrates the limitation of using a linear regression method, specifically logistic regression, that imposes a linear boundary on a non-linear data set.
 Both a synthetic dataset (2-moons dataset) created from the sklearn package and real-world dataset (from the UCI repository) will be used to compare the effectiveness and accuracy of the model.
 Then to increase the effectiveness of the predictability of the model, a polynomial transformation of the data will be implemented and the new results will be compared to the previous models.
 ## Getting Started
 This Repository contains the main .ipynb file for [Project 3](docs/Project3.ipynb) and the .ipynb file for the [synthetic dataset](2Moons (1).ipynb) for further reference and more information in the synthetic dataset.